Corporate Wellness Program

 - Boost morale

 The future of your company is primarily dependant on your employees – let us help you make the best investment for your company by utilizing my holistic training approach.
-As a certified Nutritionist in Los Angeles with 17 years of experience, I am confident that I can help assist the health and well-being of your employees.
+As a certified Nutrition Coach in Los Angeles with 17 years of experience, I am confident that I can help assist the health and well-being of your employees.

-As a Holistic Personal Trainer and Certified Nutritionist in Los Angeles, we will help you set up a Corporate Wellness Program.
+As a Holistic Personal Trainer and Certified Nutrition Coach in Los Angeles, we will help you set up a Corporate Wellness Program.
 On-site personal training includes hiring trainers, building the right gym for your needs, offering nutritional advice, hosting nutritional and fitness seminars and teaching your employees everything they need to know to change their body from the inside out.

 - Every $1 invested in employee wellness programs yield roughly $4 savings through reduced sick days, higher productivity and decreased health costs.